sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 No new CLI nor other user interface for creating custom ACL table types is covered by this document.

+Currently supported table types (L3, L3V6, MIRROR, etc.) are still built-in in orchagent as they require special handling, specifically tables of type MIRROR/MIRRORV6.

 ### Architecture Design

 No SONiC architecture changes are required.